Skip to content

 “… comparable to risks such as talking on a hands-free cellphone …”

-The Minnesota Statutes
+Minnesota Statutes & DUI marijuana

 Minnesota Statutes §169A.20 is the general DUI statute.
 Here are the most relevant parts: